 The historical argument supporting the balanced schedule approach was that in the absence of firm commitments from generation to serve some loads, system reliability might be jeopardized.
 That is true.
 At the aggregate level, generation has to equate demand plus losses in real time.
 However, do balanced schedules help the operator achieve this goal?
 As pointed out above, the ISO manages all the resources on a network basis, with no regard for the contractual position of each generation and load (except for must run plants).
 Therefore, real time reliability can only be maintained by analyzing aggregate supply and demand.

-Prices, not penalties, posted on an ex-ante basis by the ISO, provide the most effective signals to incent efficient resource commitment and feasible aggregate dispatch.
-Economic incentives are indeed the only drivers which incent generators to rearrange bilateral commitments.
-Signaling forecast spot prices will incent participants to either offer additional resource to capture potential economic benefit, bilaterally contract to avoid spot prices bid or sell energy to external parties.
+Prices, not penalties, posted on an ex-ante basis by the ISO, provide the most effective signals to incentivize efficient resource commitment and feasible aggregate dispatch.
+Economic incentives are indeed the only drivers that incentivizegenerators to rearrange bilateral commitments and to make themselves available when the market needs them.
+Generators may inform the ISO that they are available as a resource in real-time for bids into real-time dispatch.
+Generators should not be relegated to be only “price takers” in the real-time.
+(Last sentence needs further explanation – in a bidding system, that may happen)Signaling forecast spot prices will incentivize participants to either offer additional resource to capture potential economic benefit, bilaterally contract to avoid spot prices bid or sell energy to external parties.
 For example, it may make economic sense for a generator that is fully contracted and “committed” to a particular ex-ante balanced schedule not to operate and buy energy from another generator (or load) selling on a spot basis if the economic consequences of doing so are clear.
 The optimal, or “least cost solution” oftentimes deviates from the aggregation of balanced schedules.
 This is shown in the graph below.

+Mike to provide further explanation to the graph

 There is no empirical evidence in the US or elsewhere that day-ahead balanced schedules and financial penalties for imbalances improve the reliability of the transmission grid.
 The PJM design, for example, allows unbalanced schedules and is the only market in the US that has reduced the number of TLR events in order to maintain reliability.